sassoftware/enlighten-apply/SAS_UE_SGF2016_faces/README.md

 %let GIT_REPO_DIR = /path/to/enlighten-apply/SAS_UE_SGF2016_faces;
 ```

-This is example will run in the free [SAS&reg; University Edition](http://www.sas.com/en_us/software/university-edition.html).
+This example will run in the free [SAS&reg; University Edition](http://www.sas.com/en_us/software/university-edition.html).
 If you are using the SAS University Edition to run this example, a convenient way to setup the example is to direct a shared folder of your virtual machine to the SAS_UE_SGF2016_faces folder.
 If you do so, you will likely set the GIT_REPO_DIR macro variable to the /folders/myshortcuts/SAS_UE_SGF2016_faces folder.

 ```sas
 %let GIT_REPO_DIR = /folders/myshortcuts/SAS_UE_SGF2016_faces;